A Tale of Two Cities

-Angela is honoured to have been awarded an arts and ecology grant, together with film director, Brigitte Perenyi to develop a film and multi media project in Doncaster, UK and Awassa, Ethiopia.
+Angela is honoured to have been awarded an arts and ecology grant, together with film maker, Brigitte Perenyi to develop a film and multi media project in Doncaster, UK and Awassa, Ethiopia.

 "We are thrilled that our project has been chosen for this important grant from the arts organisation Doncaster Creates," said Brigitte, an award-winning director, producer and story-teller, originally from Togo, who has spent the last six months based in Doncaster.

 "It will allow us to develop a truly innovative project in two countries affected by climate change, focusing on local communities and activists taking the lead in developing solutions.
 Our aim is to allow their stories to shape the narrative of the filming."

 Rewilding the System is a creative arts laboratory programme for five artists, experimenters and environmental scientists.
 It will culminate in a development lab at Doncaster's Artbomb Festival in August 2022.

 Brigitte Perenyi helping the Don Catchment Rivers Trust clear rubbish from a waterway.

 Brigitte and Angela have already started collaborating with the Don Catchment Rivers Trust.
 In late April they took part in a river clean-up project in Bentley, Doncaster - a community which experienced severe flooding in 2019.

 They have also visited one of the trust's flood prevention projects in Moss Valley, Sheffield, where Don Catchment are creating 'leaky dams'.
 These are made of natural wood materials, placed in streams and ditches, to reduce downstream flooding.